Ecological Society of America announces 2021 award recipients

 Commitment to Human Diversity in Ecology Award: Erika S. Zavaleta

 The Commitment to Human Diversity in Ecology Award is in recognition of long-standing contributions of an individual toward increasing the diversity of future ecologists through mentoring, teaching or outreach.
-This ESA award is for a single scholarly contribution (book, book chapter, or peer-reviewed journal article) published in the last five years.

 Dr. Erika S. Zavaleta, professor of ecology and evolutionary biology, is the recipient of this year’s award.
 Zavaleta’s development of innovative and accessible field experiences has enhanced the science skills, confidence and leadership potential of many underrepresented students in conservation science, who are now pursuing or fulfilling their goals of an environmental career and sharing her vision to diversify today’s environmental workforce.

 Zavaleta has launched and directed three diversity in ecology programs in the last five years at the University of California, Santa Cruz, which have impacted several hundred students by mentoring them through their career pathways.